 2022 is the inaugural year of a new Junior Academy Musical Theatre!

-Applications for entry in September 2023 are now open.
-The closing date for applications will be Saturday 26th February 2023.
+Applications for entry in September 2023 are now closed.

 Junior Academy Musical Theatre will help young performers to develop their skills, confidence and passion for acting, singing and performing.
 Each Saturday, students will work on acting, voice, singing, musical theatre repertoire and movement, with projects and masterclasses being led by top industry professionals.
 West End veteran Grainne Renihan is Course Leader, and Deborah Stinton, an established actor-musician, dancer and equality and inclusion advocate, is Deputy Leader.